The best wireless headsets for Xbox Series X you can get today.

 Fully Wireless Compatibility with Xbox

 There are many wireless gaming headsets out there.
-But the problem is figuring out which is compatible with Xbox Series X Directly (without having to connect to the controller).
+But the problem is figuring out which is compatible with Xbox One Directly (without having to connect to the controller).
 Compatibility isn’t so common as they have to follow Microsoft specifications.

 The best wireless Xbox headsets are either dedicated and can connect to Xbox directly or come with their own base station.